NoCodr-dev/NoCodr/README.md

 # 🚀 NoCodr

-> NoCodr (Layer 4) is a full superset of Kilo Code (2025).
+> NoCodr (Layer 4) is a full superset of NoCodr (2025).
 All existing projects, modes, and plugins run unchanged.
 > Open-source VS Code AI agent.
 We frequently merge features from open-source projects while building our own vision.

 - ✨ Generate code from natural language